vabarbosa/vb_NQubitALU/README.md

 After installing qiskit, just run NQubitALU.py from a terminal to see an example.

+In the example, I define two 2-bit strings, and simultaneously SUM and SUB the desired strings by setting the SB bit into a Hadamard superposition.

 ## Other implementations

 After writing the code I started researching into other implementations.